-Introduces students to the concept of violence as a public health problem and focuses on the epidemiology, surveillance, and prevention of interpersonal and self-directed violence.
+Introduces students to the concept of violence as a public health problem.
+Focuses on the epidemiology, surveillance, and prevention of interpersonal and self-directed violence.

 BSHE 567 (2) LGBTQ Public Health

-This course will focus on the possible benefits and costs of public health organizations' approach to consider the LGBTQ populations as special health populations with distinctive needs like those based on race, gender, or age.
-This course will explore key issues in LGBTQ health including analyzing public health for gay men, lesbians, bisexuals, and transgendered persons.
+Focuses on the possible benefits and costs of public health organizations’ approach to consider the LGBTQ populations as special health populations with distinctive needs like those based on race, gender, or age.
+This course will explore key issues in public health for gay men, lesbians, bisexuals, and transgendered persons.

 BSHE 579 (2) Applied History of Public Health